Bariatric Surgery in Brooklyn | Weight Loss Surgery Options & Information

 Operating time is about 60 minutes, and most patients are ready to leave the hospital the same day.
 Most patients can return to work within a week or two.

+How does it work?
 The lap band is adjustable to fit your weight loss needs, which can control the amount of saline in the band with a fine needle through the skin.
-The average weight loss of lap band patients in a clinical study was approximately 36-38% of excess weight, two to three years after surgery.
+The average weight loss of lap band patients is approximately 20% of total body weight, two to three years after surgery.
 Most importantly, the procedure is 100% reversible, which means that at any point the band can be easily removed, leaving your body virtually unchanged.

 Sleeve Gastrectomy

-Sleeve gastrectomy is a minimally invasive technique where the surgeon creates a small, sleeve-shaped stomach about the size of a banana.
-The stomach is about 15%-20% smaller than its original size.
-With this option, patients are expected to have 70% excess weight loss at 18 months.
+The stomach is about 20% of its original size.
+With this option, patients are expected to have 30% total body weight loss at 18 months.
 The sleeve gastrectomy is not a reversible procedure.

 Sleeve gastrectomy is effective for patients who are morbidly obese and an alternative for patients suffering from morbid obesity whose health risks are too complicated for earlier weight loss methods.
 There is no foreign body present and no malabsorption as with the bypass.
-This procedure, which takes about an hour, involves at least an overnight stay, and does not involve any rerouting or reconnecting of the intestine.
+This procedure, which takes about an hour, involves an overnight stay, and does not involve any rerouting or reconnecting of the intestine.

 Gastric Bypass

-Gastric bypass is usually performed laparoscopically and proven to be effective against diabetes and reflux.
 The stomach is divided with a stapler, shrinking the size of your stomach and leaving a small stomach pouch.
 The small bowel is then divided and attached to the small stomach pouch.
 This allows most of your stomach to be bypassed as well as part of your small intestines where absorption of calories and nutrients typically happen—this bypass helps contribute to weight loss.

 Single-Anastomosis Duodenal Switch (SIPS)